atadria/PytorchFlowers/README.md

 # PytorchFlowers
 Image classifier to identify different species of flowers.

-To run on Google colab:
+To run on Google Colab:
 https://colab.research.google.com/
 Go to: File -> Open Notebook... -> GITHUB and paste: